 Secondhand smoke is tobacco smoke that affects a nonsmoker.
 Secondhand smoke can come directly from a cigarette or other lit tobacco; it may also be exhaled by a person smoking.

 Secondhand smoke is sometimes referred to as environmental tobacco smoke (ETS), involuntary smoking, or passive smoking.

 Secondhand smoke contains the same cancer-causing and lung-damaging chemicals that affect smokers.
 Repeated exposure to secondhand smoke over many years can cause damage to a nonsmoker's lungs that is similar to that of a smoker's.

 Secondhand smoke is the most important risk factor for cancer among nonsmokers, far greater than other known cancer-causing substances.
 Secondhand smoke is most harmful to:

-Adam Husney, MD - Family Medicine & Michael F. Bierer, MD - Internal Medicine
+Medical Review: Adam Husney, MD - Family Medicine & Michael F. Bierer, MD - Internal Medicine